DataFire/Integrations/integrations/generated/google_storage/README.md

     * isLocked `boolean`: Once locked, an object retention policy cannot be modified.
     * retentionPeriod `string`: The duration in seconds that objects need to be retained.
 Retention duration must be greater than zero and less than 100 years.
 Note that enforcement of retention periods less than a day is not guaranteed.
 Such periods should only be used for testing purposes.
   * selfLink `string`: The URI of this bucket.
   * storageClass `string`: The bucket's default storage class, used whenever no storageClass is specified for a newly-created object.
 This defines how objects in the bucket are stored and determines the SLA and the cost of storage.
-Values include MULTI_REGIONAL, REGIONAL, STANDARD, NEARLINE, COLDLINE, and DURABLE_REDUCED_AVAILABILITY.
+Values include MULTI_REGIONAL, REGIONAL, STANDARD, NEARLINE, COLDLINE, ARCHIVE, and DURABLE_REDUCED_AVAILABILITY.
 If this value is not specified when the bucket is created, it will default to STANDARD.
 For more information, see storage classes.
   * timeCreated `string`: The creation time of the bucket in RFC 3339 format.
   * updated `string`: The modification time of the bucket in RFC 3339 format.
   * versioning `object`: The bucket's versioning configuration.